s3calendar/s3calendar/README.md

 Mozilla Firefox: https://dl.dropboxusercontent.com/u/420195/s3calendar/s3calendar.xpi

-Please, not that the Google Chrome extension is not signed, so you need to enable the "Developer mode" in your chrome://extensions page before trying to install it.
+Please, note that the Google Chrome extension is not signed, so you need to enable the "Developer mode" in your chrome://extensions page before trying to install it.

 Warning
 =======